 NOW...
-WITH OVER FIVE YEARS KEEPING THE CONSERVATIVES OF NORTH
+WITH OVER SIX YEARS KEEPING THE CONSERVATIVES OF NORTH

 QUOTE OF THE WEEK: "Well, the trouble with our liberal friends is not that they're ignorant; it's just that they know so much that isn't so." —Ronald Reagan (this quote is too good to change)